HanGuk-won/first-repository/README.md

 1. download the *.ipynb.zip files
 2. Unzip the *.ipynb.zip files
 3. upload files to your jupyter notebook
-4. click the checkbox of left of file name
+4. click the checkbox of left of each file name
 5. click the 'rename' button
 6. remove '.txt' string
 7. click the 'rename' button